SubMishMar/IROS-2022-SLAM-paper-list/README.md

 - Scale-Aware Direct Monocular Odometry
 - AFT-VO: Asynchronous Fusion Transformers for Multi-View Visual Odometry Estimation
 - On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion
-- Visual Mapping and Localization System Based on Compact Instance-Level Road Markings with Spatial Uncertainty
+- Visual Mapping and Localization System Based on Compact Instance-Level Road Markings with Spatial Uncertainty [**Read**]
 - A New Dense Hybrid Stereo Visual Odometry Approach
 - Simultaneous Localization and Mapping: Through the Lens of Nonlinear Optimization
 - Towards Specialized Hardware for Learning-Based Visual Odometry on the Edge